 Museum Staff and Volunteers

 Museum staff and volunteers wear a branded name badge and / or branded uniform so they can be easily recognised by visitors.
-Our uniform is a maroon polo-shirt or fleece, carrying the museum logo (found at the start of this document) in gold and black.
+Our uniform is a burgundy polo-shirt or jumper, carrying the museum logo (found at the start of this document) in gold and black.

 Our museum and site are covered by a comprehensive network of CCTV cameras.
 Images are recorded to help ensure the safety of visitors and our exhibits.